norkator/open-intelligence/README.md

 - [ ] make own ALPR based on deep neural nets and TensorFlow.;
 - [ ] multi site combiner tools to be able to request intelligence from multiple OI sites at once;
 - [ ] api's for multi site combining to be able to request seen plates, person face lookup, analysis;
-- [ ] replace junk jQuery based front end UI with React js version [WIP](https://github.com/norkator/open-intelligence/pull/45)
+- [x] replace junk jQuery based front end UI with React js version (still work in progress)

 Authors